it3xl/git-repo-sync/README.md

 * Sync your two repositories by running [git-sync.sh](https://github.com/it3xl/git-repo-sync/blob/master/git-sync.sh)
 * Check what conflicts were during your last sync.
 See **notify_solving** file at `git-repo-sync/sync-projects/<your-sync-project-name>/file-signals/`
-* Ask your team to repeat these conflicting (rejected) commits or merges after updating of their local repos.
+* Ask your team members to repeat these conflicting (rejected) commits or merges after updating of their local repos.

 ## How To - Automation servers
 * After every synchronization, analyze notification files to send notifications about branch deletions or conflict solving.